 Michigan is a great state to visit with kids!
-We traveled to Detroit and drove around Lake Michigan with stops in Wisconsin and Chicago as well.
-We quickly discovered there were a number of things to do in Michigan with kids.
+Our family traveled to Detroit and drove around Lake Michigan (with stops in Wisconsin and Chicago), and quickly discovered there were a number of things to do in Michigan with kids.
 Our Michigan and Wisconsin road trip in the summer of 2016 was one of our family’s favorites.
 While I admit, we did not explore enough of Michigan, we visited quite a few places on our road trip.
-I asked a few family travel bloggers for some help on some of the best things to do in Michigan with kids, including some great hotel ideas too.
+Here are some ideas on places to see and things to do with kids in Michigan.

 Things to do in Michigan with Kids